cewing/training.python_web/source/presentations/session03.rst

 Finding The Needle
 ------------------

-The next step is to find the bits of this pile of HTML that matter to us.
+Next we find the bits of this pile of HTML that matter to us.

 .. class:: incremental

-We've got this HTML file, so let's open it in a browser and take a look
+Open your html file in a browser and take a look.

 .. class:: incremental